-In Korea, city bus is one of the most convenient and readily available mean of transportation.
+In Korea, the city bus is one of the most convenient and readily available means of transportation.
 Throughout the country, city buses provide an easy way to reach any destination, with special colors or numbers to designate each route.

 Bus fare can be paid either by cash or transportation card when boarding.
 If using a transportation card, passengers can get a transfer discount when changing to the subway system or another bus line.
-To receive the discount, be sure to tap your card on the card reader by the exit doors before getting off the bus.
+To receive the discount, be sure to tap your card on the card reader by the exit doors before getting off the bus and you must transfer within the time limit which is 30 minutes.
+However, between 21:00-07:00, the time limit is extended to 1 hour.
 As passengers paying with cash cannot receive any transfer discount, it is highly recommended to use a transportation card.

-Korea has not only a great public transportation system but also a well-developed payment service that is widely accepted for payment on buses, subways and taxis operating throughout the country.
-These transportation cards can be purchased from subway stations and convenient stores.
+Korea not only has a great public transportation system but also a well-developed payment service that is widely accepted on buses, subways and taxis operating throughout the country.
+These transportation cards can be purchased from subway stations and convenience stores.
 The best part of this service is that it is available to all citizens and international visitors, allowing everyone who uses a transportation card to save 100 won on each trip, based on adult fare, compared to paying with cash, as well as receiving a discount when transferring.

 ☞ Related page: T-Money & Cashbee

 This page was last updated on September 18, 2018, and therefore information may differ from what is presented here.